Catholic Diocese of Spokane, Washington

 by Jerry Monks, for the Inland Register

-(Jerry Monks is a member of the Spokane Diocese’s Guatemala Commission.)
+(Jerry Monks is a member of the diocese’s Guatemala Commission.)

 Minor seminary students in class in the Spokane mission area in Sololá, Guatemala.
 When Bishop Gonzalo de Villa of Sololá/Chimaltenango visited Spokane in 2009, he met with students at St. Patrick and Cataldo schools and thanked them for their support of seminarians.
 St. Patrick Parish in the Hillyard neighborhood of Spokane has helped fund the seminary for many years.
 Parishes in Walla Walla joined in that support last year.
 The seminary now supplies priests to the area served by the Spokane mission.
 Among the first Spokane priests in the mission area were Fathers Cornelius Verdoorn and Francis O’Neil (1959) and, the next year, Father John Rompa.
 Father Rompa went on to open the Voice of Nahualá radio station, which currently receives some support from Sacred Heart Parish in Pullman and St. Patrick and St. Francis parishes of Walla Walla.
 (IR photo courtesy of the Guatemala Commission)